Hiruqo/python_task_manager/README.md

 # python_task_manager
-Python proj. that helps the user with tasks management The project look is placed in 'imgs' file where you acn find pictures of the project's fragments
+Python proj. that helps the user with tasks management The project look is placed in 'imgs' file where you can find pictures of the project's fragments

 The app is connecting SQL databases, python oop and python GUI library.